 The Commission on Accreditation of Allied Health Education Programs develops and maintains the standards used by Diagnostic Medical Sonography programs.
 Program information is available here.

-Sonography is a diagnostic medical procedure that uses high frequency sound waves to produce dynamic visual images of organs, tissues or blood flow inside the body.
-At Marian University, students are prepared to engage in a four year curriculum, where the first two years focus on the general liberal arts and preparatory coursework, followed by two years of theory and clinical work at an accredited diagnostic medical sonography affiliate site.
+Sonography, a diagnostic medical procedure that uses high frequency sound waves to produce visual images of organs, tissues or blood flow, is a growing field of medicine.
+Marian’s diagnostic medical sonography program features a specialized four-year curriculum, where the first two years focus on Marian’s core liberal arts courses and preparatory coursework, followed by two years of theory and clinical experiences at an accredited diagnostic medical sonography affiliate site.

 BIO 205 Fundamentals of Anatomy and Physiology, 5 cr.

 BIO 220 Introduction to Medical Terminology, 2 cr.